gxiaolab/L-GIREMI/README.md

   9. jakarta: Jakarta index for each site pairs.
   10. mis: mutual information for each site pairs.
   11. mi_cov: mutual information read coverage.
+  12. mip: emperical p value of the MI
-* mismatch ratio files: the files are saved by chromosome, and are stored as `$OUTPREFIX.$CHROMOSOME.mismatch_ratio`.
+* mismatch score file: stored as `$OUTPREFIX.score`.
   columns:
   1. type: het_snp, for mismatch sites that overlapping with SNP annotations and with mismatch ratio satisfying the